elliejaysc/subGoalCountdown/README.md

 10.)
 Once this is complete, click Done on the Stream Elements editor & you should now see a new custom built Sub Goal Countdown.

 You should also have all of your setup options on the left.

+How it works
+---

+On load, it checks your total number of subs & grabs the last digit (0 - 9).

+It subtracts that from the goal number (10) & displays that.

+When a sub comes in it subtracts 1 from the goal as it stands.
+When it hits zero it automatically rolls over to the goal again & adds the asterisk.

+The asterisk will stay until you remove it with a chat command (the default is !clearNotice)

+The widget also has controls along the left to change the font size, the font color, the stroke size & color, the asterisk color, & the chat command to clear it.